 Damp On Walls

 Damp walls are a common problem for many homeowners.
 The cause of damp walls can be due to groundwater entering the building via rising damp, water ingress from the outside to the inside of the property, or simply condensation.
-There is a variety of problems that can cause such an issue and this blog post will discuss them all in detail.
-If you have noticed any damp stains or patches on your wall, then contact our specialists today on 07562719091!
-We are one of the leading damp proofing contractors in the UK.
+If you have noticed any damp stains or patches on your wall, then contact our specialists today on 0800 861 1952!

 Call us today for more information on 07562719091

 We offer Specialist treatments for water ingress and comprehensive damp protection for your home!

 If you have noticed damp stains, peeling decorations, or black spot mould appearing on your walls then one of the three types of damp outlined below is likely to be the cause.
 These include rising damp, penetrating damp, and condensation.
 The three most common causes of damp in your home.
 Identifying and understanding the root cause will lead to a more accurate plan for treatment; continue reading to find out which type of damp affects your home.